AI Decentralized Alliance launches with plan to fund 100 blockchain-powered projects

 Initial projects being considered include machine learning based cybersecurity solutions, AI-driven reputation management, and collaborative filtering tools specialized for decentralized networks, as well as logical inference engines for validating the properties of smart contracts.

-Ultimately, AIDA hopes it will provide a way for those in the field of AI and blockchain to stay coordinated and connected, increasing the odds that the democratic, decentralized software ecosystem plays a dominant role in the ongoing rise of AI.
+Ultimately, DAIA hopes it will provide a way for those in the field of AI and blockchain to stay coordinated and connected, increasing the odds that the democratic, decentralized software ecosystem plays a dominant role in the ongoing rise of AI.

-“To me, AIDA is more than just another industry organization,” Dr. Ben Goertzel of SingularityNET said in a statement.
+“To me, DAIA is more than just another industry organization,” Dr. Ben Goertzel of SingularityNET said in a statement.
 “It’s a movement — a movement by a network of adventurous technologists and entrepreneurs around the globe, aimed at wresting control of the world’s AI and the data and computing power that feeds it from the handful of big tech companies and big governments that are currently threatening dominance.”